 5. Empower managers to act as leaders

-Although it’s crucial to offer new managers the support and resources they need while learning the ropes, it’s also important to show them you trust their judgment.
+Although it’s crucial to offer new managers the support and resources they need while learning the ropes, showing them you trust their judgment is also important.
 There’s a reason they got promoted, so give them the power (within reason) to make decisions for their direct reports.
 Managers are on the front lines when it comes to individual needs.
 Therefore they have the most contextual knowledge and are best placed to offer schedule flexibility, special accommodations, or other support as they help their team navigate the crisis.

 7. Ask for feedback

-Just as you should survey new hires, it’s important to survey first-time managers to learn how to better support them and identify gaps in the onboarding process.
+Just as you should survey new hires, it’s essential to survey first-time managers to learn how to support them better and identify gaps in the onboarding process.
 Encourage first-time managers to do a 360° survey after 3-6 months on the job.
 During periods of crisis, you might even survey first-time managers as a separate group or break out their responses from a broader survey based on role demographics.
-This provides insights for HR teams to better support them.
+This provides insights for HR teams to support them better.

 Crises don’t discriminate.
 Employees, managers, HR, and executives alike all face the impact of these situations.
-However, first-time managers are likely to experience an added layer of pressure compared to their more senior counterparts.
-And since managers set the tone for the broader workforce, creating a support system for them will go a long way in ensuring your organization’s culture remains strong, even during a global pandemic.
+However, first-time managers are likely to experience an added layer of pressure compared to their senior counterparts.
+And since managers set the tone for the broader workforce, creating a support system for them will ensure your organization’s culture remains strong, even during times of crises.